iam-shreyash/Pneumonia_XAI/README.md

 - **Kaggle** for providing the Chest X-Ray Pneumonia dataset
 - **TensorFlow/Keras team** for their powerful deep learning tools
-- **The open-source community** for explainability libraries like SHAP and Grad-CAM
+- **The open-source community** for explainability libraries like SHAP and LIME